GOPIKA-K-P/weather/README.md

 # My Project

-This content is dynamically generated in Indian Time (IST): 2025-04-26 19:26:27 IST
+This content is dynamically generated in Indian Time (IST): 2025-04-26 19:45:09 IST

 Current Weather in Coimbatore:
 Temperature: 32.88 °C
-Condition: few clouds
+Condition: haze